thinkmuneeb/pyshop/Readme.txt

-9 AM, 27 September 2020, If you need to undertand this you can read text below or call me:
+If you need to undertand this you can read text below or call me:

 +923014440289               Whatsapp / Sms / Call
 thinkmuneeb@gmail.com       Email

+9 AM, 27 September 2020

 For illeterate:
     These files are for a website.
 Website is made in a programming language.
 Its name is python.